 - Add your custom dive mode name.
 The maximum length of the name is 15 characters. - Use something short and simple that helps you identify the features and information that you have customized in this mode.

-Defining dive style and type
+Selecting dive type

-- Select Freediving for freediving and Scuba diving for all other dives. - For more information, see the detailed dive mode descriptions under 4.15.
+- Select Gauge, CCR or OC type. - For more information, see the detailed dive mode descriptions under 4.16.
 Dive modes.

 Selecting settings